1. Introduction to SOPS

 Start editing the content (for example, I put "hello world"), then save.

-Now, if we try to cat the file, we won't be able to get the content:
+Now, if we try to cat the file, we won't see the content, because it's encrypted:

 $ cat a-text-file.txt